 In Phase I, we identified water-related areas of need and community spending priorities for water-related improvements.
 In Phase II, we identified specific projects that might address the community's concerns and asked community members to prioritize and provide feedback on these projects.
 Going forward, we will work with the stakeholders and partners involved with each of these projects to ensure the improvements of greatest priority to the community are moving toward implementation.

-Last spring, The Watershed Project interviewed community members to learn what types of water-related improvements were most needed in North Richmond.
+In spring 2019, The Watershed Project interviewed community members and held workshops to learn what types of water-related improvements were most needed in North Richmond.
 Here is what we heard from the community:

 - Some streets flood when it rains, and community members would like to see improvements to reduce the flooding.

 - Community members feel there are not enough safe, accessible outdoor places for recreation in North Richmond and would like to see more parks, green space, and amenities such as lighting and drinking fountains on existing trails.

 - North Richmond’s drinking water, which comes from the Sierra Nevada mountains, is some of the best in the country.
 Despite this, most residents don’t trust the safety of their tap water, and some have experienced problems with it.
 Community members would like to be able to find out for certain whether the water in their home is safe to drink, and that old pipes in buildings are not causing any problems with the water quality.

 - Community members would like to see more water conservation measures and use of recycled water (treated wastewater which can be used for irrigation or construction).

 - Climate change (global warming) is causing polar ice caps to melt, sending more water into the ocean and causing sea levels to rise.
 This means areas closer to the shoreline (such as Parchester Village and North Richmond) will be more likely to flood during large storms.
 The landfill and wastewater treatment plant are also at risk of flooding, which could cause severe pollution problems.
 Community members hope to see protections from sea level rise along the shoreline.